noey2020/How-to-Write-Multitasking-STM32/README.md

 because they depart from the usual context switching which is written in microcode.
 I guess we bypass those by privileged instructions to accomplish multitasking.

+The easy way is to use CMSIS-RTOS where we discuss threads:

+#include <cmsis_os.h>

+void main(void){

+    osKernelInitialize();

+    ...

+    Init_Thread();

+    osKernelStart();

+}

-But here's the pseudo multitasking to start with.
+We will do another tutorial for CMSIS-RTOS separately.
+But for the brute "from scratch way" force, here's the pseudo multitasking C code to start with.

 int counter_main  = 0;